talyssonoc/jsAutoSuggest/README.md

 * `hideOnClickOutside`: Hides the suggestion menu when the user clicks out of it.
 (Default: true).
 * `debounce`: Debounces the showing of the list of suggestions.
 (Default: false).
 * `debounceTime`: Time of debouncing in milliseconds.
 (Default: 500).
+* `treeOptions`: Used to build the tree (but not required) if a JSON file path is passed as first argument.

 API
 ===